Canon 70D vs Pentax 645Z

 One difference between the cameras concerns the presence of an on-board flash.
 The 70D has one, while the 645Z does not.
 While the built-in flash of the 70D is not very powerful, it can at times be useful as a fill-in light.The 70D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the 645Z does not have a selfie-screen.

 Concerning the storage of imaging data, both the 70D and the 645Z write their files to SDXC cards.
 The 645Z features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 70D only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Pentax 645Z and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.